Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Introduction

 \section{Introduction}

-\review[With the ever increasing rates of data generation, digital information is becoming extremely valuable over time.
-Consequently, certain types of attacks have emerged, focusing to capitalize on this advancement.
-Adversaries employ various methods to exploit vulnerabilities appearing on different layers of the data management chain.
-Attacks have already been deployed against servers of well-established organizations, some of them being Equifax, Marriot International, and Scottrade~\cite{hammouchi2019databreach}.
+With the ever increasing rates of data generation, digital information is becoming extremely valuable over time.

-To overcome the aforementioned threats, the use of encryption algorithms has been until now the defacto security measure to protect leaked data.
-Even though accepted standards such as AES \cite{aes} have been successful in protecting data-in-transit and data-at-rest, they fail to provide protection towards data-in-use.
-The latter can be defined as volatile information that is required to undergo certain operations before reaching a state of rest (i.e. data-at-rest).
-Consequently, standard encryption algorithms have no effect on data-in-use, as current technology operates exclusively on plaintexts, and therefore requires information to be decrypted before performing any operation on them.] { With the ever increasing rates of data generation, digital information is becoming extremely valuable over time.
 As a result, certain types of attacks have emerged, focusing to capitalize on this paradigm shift.
 To overcome the aforementioned threats, the use of cryptography has been until now the defacto technological security measure to protect against data leakage.
 Even though accepted standards such as AES have been successful in protecting data-in-transit and data-at-rest, they fail to provide protection towards data-in-use.
-The latter can be defined as volatile information that is required to undergo certain operations before reaching a state of rest.
-Consequently, standard encryption algorithms have no effect on data-in-use, as current technology operates exclusively on plaintexts, and therefore requires information to be decrypted before performing any operation on them. }

-Along with the AES and other accepted standards, new technologies have also emerged aiming for the improvement of security\replace[]{ of data in use}.
-Trusted Execution Environments (TEEs) is one solution that attempts to provide confidentiality and integrity on sensitive computations.
-As the name implies, TEEs are isolated environments that create the necessary conditions and protection features to securely execute operations.
-Intel's software guard extensions (SGX) \cite{costan2016sgx-explained} and ARM's TrustZone \cite{trustzone} are two examples of Trusted Execution Environments that allow programmers to protect sensitive data within enclaves, by encrypting all memory traffic in and out of the processor package.
+Hardware solutions \cite{costan2016sgx-explained,trustzone} attempt to provide confidentiality and integrity on sensitive computations, however, a number of attacks \cite{yanga2, hely2012malicious, jin2012exposing, xiao2016hardware, karri2010trustworthy, tsoutsos2013fabrication,adee2008hunt, gross2018ending} including Spectre \cite{Kocher2018spectre}, Meltdown \cite{Lipp2018meltdown}, and Load Value Injection \cite{vanbulck2020lvi}, have raised questions about their effectiveness.
+Data are eventually decrypted before entering the processor pipeline, and therefore leakage is still possible as recently reported \cite{chen2018sgxpectre}.